-The theoretical maximum is 65,000 (box.schema.SPACE\MAX).
+The theoretical maximum is 2147483647 (box.schema.SPACE\MAX) but the practical maximum is around 65,000.

 Number of connections

 The practical limit is the number of file descriptors that one can set with the operating system.

 Space size

 The total maximum size for all spaces is in effect set by memtx\memory, which in turn is limited by the total available memory.